We answer all of the questions you’re asking about one of New Zealand’s most popular investment options...

-You can easily and quickly open a term deposit online with your chosen provider by visiting their website.
+You can quickly and easily invest online with your chosen provider by visiting their website.
 If you’re a new customer you may need to open an account and provide various forms of identification.

 How can I really maximise my investment?

 Term deposits are a relatively hassle-free savings strategy, make yours work even harder by:

 ● Shopping around for the best deal that suits you like you would a debt consolidation or personal loan, not only for the best interest rates but for minimum deposit requirements and the scheduling of your interest payments.

 ● Depositing as much accumulated savings as possible, to earn a better interest rate.

-● Reading the terms and conditions of your term deposit thoroughly so there are no surprises later on, especially around penalties if you break the deposit, as well as rollover terms.
+● Read the terms and conditions thoroughly so there are no surprises later on, especially around penalties if you break the deposit or conditions around re-investing.